Hawaii Vacation Costs for Couples, Families, and Groups

-Planning your meals ahead of time and how much they will cost can give you a good idea about what to buy and cook and which restaurants you want to go to.
-It can help you plan out which ingredients you can use in multiple meals and is the most cost-effective way to try everything the island offers.
-You can also bring any spices or pantry staples you already have so you can avoid buying them there.
+Planning your meals ahead of time and how much they will cost can give you a good idea of what to buy and cook and which restaurants you want to visit.
+It can help you plan out which ingredients to use in multiple meals and is the most cost-effective way to try everything the island offers.
+You can also bring any spices or pantry staples you already have to avoid buying them there.

 For anything you need to buy fresh there, such as fruit or vegetables, it’s recommended to shop at local stands.
-They are usually much less expensive than supermarkets or chain stores, and you also get to experience a part of Hawaiian culture while you’re at it.
+They are usually much less expensive than supermarkets or chain stores, and you also get to experience Hawaiian culture while at it.

 How Much Vacation Activities Cost

-The last piece of budgeting for your Hawaii vacation is figuring out fun activities to do while you’re there.
-There are so many different activities for you to do, ranging from island tours to exploring local souvenir shops.
+The last piece of budgeting for your Hawaii vacation is figuring out fun activities while you’re there.
+There are so many different activities for you, ranging from island tours to exploring local souvenir shops.

-While the beach is part of an excellent Hawaiian vacation, there are also plenty of other activities for you to do while you’re there.
-Each island has beautiful tours and excursion experiences to offer, not to mention all of the local shops and attractions you can explore.
+While the beach is part of an excellent Hawaiian vacation, you can do plenty of other activities while you’re there.
+Each island has beautiful tours and excursion experiences, not to mention all of the local shops and attractions you can explore.
 The average price for attraction fees is about $45 per person, but it fluctuates depending on what attractions you do.

 Guided Tours and Excursions

 Hawaii offers a wide variety of tours and excursions for you to choose from.
-Tours usually include a guided tour of the most beautiful and historic parts of the island.
-You will be able to ride on a bus or other mode of transportation and listen as a guide tells you about the stories behind different island sites.
+Tours usually include a guided tour of the island's most beautiful and historical parts.
+You can ride on a bus or other mode of transportation and listen as a guide tells you about the stories behind different island sites.

-On the other hand, excursions are activities you can do while exploring the island.
-They usually include scuba diving, hiking, and other activities that explore the island along with a guide.
-The islands also each have their own state and national parks that you can explore independently.
-Each of these activities is optional, but it’s highly recommended to budget for a few, so you get to experience everything Hawaii has to offer.
+On the other hand, you can do excursions while exploring the island.
+They usually include scuba diving, hiking, and other activities that explore the island, along with a guide.
+The islands also have state and national parks that you can explore independently.
+Each of these activities is optional, but it’s highly recommended to budget for a few so you can experience everything Hawaii offers.